al449897/ENC4265portfolio/manual.md

 - Find a list that people create, such as through EA forums or Scarlet’s Realm.
 - Check the social media or websites of the creator of the mod to see their personal updates on their mods.

+2. **Read the requirements before downloading.** Some mods require you to have specific packs or other mods downloaded prior to theirs being installed.
+Additionally, one specific mod may conflict with other mods you may have already.

+> [!IMPORTANT]
+> These requirements are crucial to read beforehand as improper or broken mods can harm your game or even your computer.

+## Installation

+Before downloading and installing your mods, you need to differentiate between the file types that they will download as: **.package, .ts4script, or .zip.**
+- A **.package or .ts4script** file is a singular file that can easily be dragged into the mods folder without alteration.

+- A **.zip** file is a folder with multiple files located within it for a more simplistic way of downloading many items at once.

+Both files have the same exact download methods, but differ in the transferring process.

+### Installing a .package or .ts4script File
+I created a quick, four minute tutorial on how to install these files!